Sunday, January 15, 2017

 Lately I've been enjoying the heck out of this recipe on top of spaghetti and all covered in cheddar cheese and diced raw onions with Cholula hot sauce.

-And just recently discovered chili is a great way to use up chip shards from the bottom of the bags, add shredded cheddar and a dollop of sour cream for bliss.
+And just recently discovered chili is a great way to use up chip shards from the bottom of the bags (like Chilaquiles), add shredded cheddar and a dollop of sour cream for bliss.
 Cholula for Nirvana.